The Transfiguration of the Lord

 But that was not all.
 Just then, a cloud came down and covered them.
 This was not just a change in the weather.
 To the biblical mind it spoke of only one thing – the presence of Yahweh himself.
 And then out of the cloud came a voice; it could only be the voice of One Being:

-This is my beloved Son; listen to him.
+This is my Son, the Beloved; listen to him!

 Let us follow in their footsteps.
 That is where true happiness and fulfilment lie.

-The First Reading is from the Book of Daniel and records a vision that Daniel had of God in glory and it echoes the scene that is described in the Gospel:
+The First Reading (from the Book of Daniel) records a vision that Daniel had of God in glory and it echoes the scene that is described in the Gospel:

-The Second Reading is from the Second Letter of Peter where he says he and his companions are not dispensing clever myths, but he claims to be a first-hand witness of the glory that was behind Jesus.
-Referring to the Transfiguration experience he says they had been “eye-witnesses of his majesty”.
+The alternate First Reading (or the Second Reading in some countries) is from the Second Letter of Peter in which he says he and his companions are not dispensing clever myths, but rather he claims to be a first-hand witness of the glory that was behind Jesus.
+Referring to the Transfiguration experience he says they had been “eyewitnesses of his majesty”.
 He and his companions heard the words of confirmation coming from God in his glory:

-Hence, the message that he and his companions are now proclaiming is “altogether reliable” and we should take it very seriously.
+Hence, the message that he and his companions are now proclaiming is “completely reliable” and we should take it very seriously.
 Because, he says in a lovely phrase, this message is:

-…light shining in a dark place until the day dawns and the morning star rises in your hearts.
+…a lamp shining in a dark place, until the day dawns and the morning star rises in your hearts.

 Comments Off on The Transfiguration of the Lord